Beyond real blow-up: Masuda detours and complex holonomy: Conclusions on real Galerkin blow-up

-For negative discriminant $d=1+b_1^2(1-\beta)$, the main new feature were \emph{nontrivial blow-up equilibria} $e_\pm=\tfrac{1}{2}(1\pm\sqrt{d})/b_1$ which are nonreal conjugate complex; see \eqref{sasepm}.
-Nonreal asymptotic proportions $w=x/y=e_\pm$ cannot be reached from real initial conditions, in real time.
+For negative discriminant $d=1+b_1^2(1-\beta)$, we again encounter \emph{nontrivial blow-up equilibria} $e_\pm=\tfrac{1}{2}(1\pm\sqrt{d})/b_1$ which are nonreal conjugate complex; see \eqref{sasepm}.
+Nonreal asymptotic proportions $w\!=\!x/y\!=\!e_\pm$ cannot be reached from real initial conditions, in real time.
 Therefore we just refer back to section \ref{Carase}, for mathematical details.
 We have left the case of positive discriminant $d$, which follows the previous scheme, to the reader.

-In conclusion, we have seen how real-time blow-up of $(x,y)\in\R^2$ depends, explicitly but in very subtle quantitative ways, on the actual parameters and symmetry aspects of the spatially inhomogeneous quadratic coefficient $\mathbf{b}(\bxi)$ in \eqref{bxi}.
+In conclusion, we have seen how real-time blow-up of $(x,y)\in\R^2$ depends, explicitly but in quantitatively subtle ways, on the actual parameters and symmetry aspects of the spatially inhomogeneous quadratic coefficient $\mathbf{b}(\bxi)$ in \eqref{bxi}.
 And analogously for blow-down.
-We have encountered open domains of blow-up towards nodes, in Poincaré domains, versus separatrix blow-up towards saddles, in Siegel domains, as well as the existence of blow-up loops and blow-up stars in complex time.
+We have encountered open domains of blow-up towards nodes, in Poincaré domains, versus separatrix blow-up towards saddles, in Siegel domains, as well as the existence of minimal complex-time blow-up loops and real-time blow-up stars.
 It will be exciting to explore this rich phenomenology, in complex time, for the higher-dimensional Galerkin ODE context, or even for the full PDE.